hayesHowYaDoin/physics_engine/README.md

 carefully about which values they mean to use.
 This also limits the number of possible template instantiations, which could grow wildly otherwise.

+In addition to the fields that the physics engine needs to run the simulation, an additional `metadata` fields has been included.
+This field can be assigned to any additional user information that should remain tied to an individual particle, and is of the type `std::any`.

-The following code snippet shows how a particle object can be instantiated:
+The following code snippet shows how a particle object can be instantiated, where the `metadata` field is set to a custom `Metadata` struct containing a single field for color:

 ```cpp
 using physics::units::literals;